Invisible-Computers/image-gallery/HowToBuildAnApp.md

 to connect their fitness accounts.
 You will also want to provide layout configuration options for the user.

 When the user makes a GET request to your settings url, a url parameter called `?login-token=<???>` will be passed, which will be the token that you returned from the login url.
-You can then set a cookie to maintain the user's session.

-Additionally, a url parameter `?device-id=<id>` is passed.
+Additionally, a URL parameter `?device-id=<id>` is passed.
 Since a user might have multiple devices,  this to identify the device on subsequent requests.

 Last, there is a third parameter called `?&device-type=<type>`.
 You can use this to identify the type of device that the user is aiming to configure with your app.

+If you are using a one-time-token as login token, you can then set a cookie to maintain the user's session, treat this url as another login url and redirect the user to the "real" settings page.
+This is the approach taken by the [image-gallery demo app](https://github.com/Invisible-Computers/image-gallery).

 ###  Handling session timeouts on the settings url
 -> Deep link into the app to re-login the user.